Neuropsychiatry of Diffuse Lewy Body Dementia & Parkinson’s Disease Dementia

 - Define Lewy Body Disease and dementia.

-- Explain underlying pathophysiology of Lewy Body Disease.
+- Explain the underlying pathophysiology of Lewy Body Disease.

-- Differentiate between Parkinson Dementia (PDD) and Lewy Body Dementia (DLB).
+- Differentiate between Parkinson's Dementia (PDD) and Lewy Body Dementia (DLB).

 - Review key identifiable features that make PDD and DLB stand out.